mobizel/markdown-docs-bundle/docs/how-to-add-docs-contexts.md

                 version: '(\d+)\.(\d+)'
 ```

-Another example is to add a context for your packages
+Another example is to add a context for your packages.

 ```yaml
 mobizel_markdown_docs: